National Premmie Foundation

 www.efcni.org

-Hug a prem East Africia
+Hug a Prem East Africa

 A support group that look after families who have had a premature baby in Kenya & East Africa.

-Email: hug-a-prem@gmail.com
+Email: [email protected]

-Parent-Infant Reseach Institute (PIRI)
+Parent-Infant Research Institute (PIRI)

-The Parent-Infant Research Institute (PIRI) is committed to supporting parents and infants (0-24 months) to enhance parent well-being and children’s healthy development through basic research and development of evidence-based interventions.
+The Parent-Infant Research Institute (PIRI) is committed to supporting parents and infants (0-24 months) to enhance parent well-being and children’s healthy development through basic research and the development of evidence-based interventions.
 It offers a unique contribution to early intervention in the development of a range of treatments to enhance parent and infant wellbeing.

 Australian Multiple Birth Association (AMBA)